-Sea For Yourself launched in March 2020.
-The campaign is targeted to focus on families and those aged over 55 and will reach these consumers via print publications, social media and radio.
-The campaign focuses on promoting fish and shellfish found in UK waters including:
+Sea For Yourself targets families and those aged over 55.
+It aims to reach these audiences via print publications, social media and radio.

-We’ve added some pages about the campaign to our Fish is the Dish website:
+There are some pages about the campaign on our Fish is the Dish consumer website:

 - 'What is sea for yourself' page explains the campaign objectives and ambition

-- 'Sea for Yourself' recipes share delicious ways to cook seafood caught in UK waters
+- 'Sea for Yourself' recipes share delicious ways to cook seafood caught and cultivated in UK waters

-All of this work will feed the new Love Seafood consumer platform which will launch in the autumn.
-This is currently being developed in partnership with industry through our Love Seafood group to ensure it works for everyone.
+All of our learnings from Sea For Yourself will feed the new Love Seafood consumer platform, which will launch in the autumn.
+We’re currently developing it in partnership with industry through our Love Seafood group to ensure it works for everyone.
 We're investing time and resources to get it going, ensure it’s always running and get people to fall back in love with seafood.